hakyimlab/gtex-gwas-analysis/code/ab/Readme.md

 # Miscellaneous scripts

 All scripts in this folder are meant to be ran from this folder.
 Note that they assume a local `data` folder.
+The current data folder  is in UChicago CRI: `/gpfs/data/im-lab/nas40t2/abarbeira/projects/gtex_v8/analysis/data`

 ## Counting significant associations